The Intellectual Property Review: Canada

 i Legislation and treaties

-Despite the covid-19 pandemic, Canada has seen many developments on the IP front in the past year.
+Despite the ongoing covid-19 pandemic, Canada has seen many developments on the IP front in the past year.

 On the trademark front, CIPO announced in December 2020 that it would accept requests to expedite the examination process of certain trademark applications associated with medical wares and services related to efforts against covid-19.
+In May 2021, CIPO expanded the list of situations unrelated to covid-19, for which it will accept requests for expedited examination.
+Expedited examination will only be granted in limited cases that meet the criteria set out by CIPO.

 Patentable subject matter is circumscribed by Section 2 of the Patent Act, which defines an invention as any new and useful art, process, machine, manufacture or composition of matter.
 Higher life forms, such as plants and animals, are not patentable.
 Compounds, microorganisms, peptides, proteins or other biological material and their uses are generally patentable, provided that the conditions of novelty, non-obviousness and utility are met.

 Similarly, the Patent Act dictates that no patent will be granted for any mere scientific principle or abstract theorem.
-There is no per se exclusion for business method patents in Canada.17 However, a mere practical embodiment or application is not a sufficient basis for patentability.
+There is no per se exclusion for business method patents in Canada.22 However, a mere practical embodiment or application is not a sufficient basis for patentability.
 Claims to an unpatentable novel formula or abstract idea will not be saved by the fact that they contemplate the use of a physical tool (e.g., a computer) to give the formula a practical application.

 At one time, methods of medical treatment were excluded by statute.
 While that provision was repealed many years ago, courts have continued to invalidate claims to methods of medical treatment, often on the basis that they are in essence directed to the unpatentable exercise of professional skill.
 These 'methods of medical treatment' include surgical techniques and dosing ranges but do not typically capture diagnostic methods.
-Case law and corresponding guidance from CIPO suggest that fixed dosages and fixed dosing schedules are patentable subject matter, although this approach has recently come under scrutiny.18 In the context of novel pharmaceutical compounds, or old compounds for which a new medical use has been discovered, the prohibition on patenting methods of medical treatment can sometimes be accommodated by claiming the use of the compound for the treatment of a disease or as a Swiss-style use claim.
+Case law and corresponding guidance from CIPO suggest that fixed dosages and fixed dosing schedules are patentable subject matter, although this approach has recently come under scrutiny.23 In the context of novel pharmaceutical compounds, or old compounds for which a new medical use has been discovered, the prohibition on patenting methods of medical treatment can sometimes be accommodated by claiming the use of the compound for the treatment of a disease or as a Swiss-style use claim.

 The Patent Act provides a one-year grace period in which disclosures made by an inventor or a person who received information directly or indirectly from the inventor will not be citable as anticipatory prior art against the inventor's own application for the same invention.
 Any other public disclosure made prior to the filing date (or priority date if applicable) is citable.

 Statutory trademark rights are obtained through registration.
-As of June 2019, while an applicant needs either to use or intend to use a trademark in Canada in order to file an application, it no longer needs to indicate which of those two conditions apply in the application.
+As of June 2019, while an applicant needs either to use or to intend to use a trademark in Canada to file an application, it no longer needs to indicate which of those two conditions apply in the application.
 For goods, a trademark is 'used' when it is marked on the goods or their packaging, or associated with the goods in any other manner such that notice of the association between the mark and the goods is given at the time of transfer.
 For services, a trademark is 'used' if it is used or displayed in the performance or advertising of the services.

 While the majority of registered trademarks are either words or two-dimensional designs, recent amendments provide for the registration of non-traditional trademarks such as scents, sounds, textures and 3D shapes.